lorikrell/gamerchic/docs/photoshop/crest.md

 id: crest
 ---

 Remember the amazing Warcraft guild crests from the WoW site, and the incredible crest creator?
 Alas, the creator is no longer available.
 Using the symbols and ideas, here is a custom Photoshop file to select options, colors, and save guild crests!
+This uses a mix of edited WoW discs, custom discs, WoW models, WoW Guild icons, and additional options.

 Select existing emblems or add your own!